 It’s not enough to have great talent on your sales team.
-Even if your reps have serious selling skills, true success comes when everyone is aligned with the goals and expectations set by management while also being motivated and being held accountable.
+Even if your reps have serious selling skills, true success comes when everyone is aligned with the goals and sales expectations set by management, while also being motivated and being held accountable.
 Sales accountability is a huge part of effective team management.

 But what does this really mean?
 And how exactly do you go about implementing accountability effectively?